oli4vr/evlt/README.md

 - Multiple independent data blobs in the same vault.
 - Storage and retrieval of any data type.
 - Command-line interface for easy integration with scripts and automation.
+- On top of the 3 coordinate keys there is also a master key.
+- A default master key can be provided and locally cashed in an obscured manner.
+- A custom master key can be used for extra secret data.

 ## Use Cases